knights-lab/Supertracker/mealScraper/readme.txt

 ADDITIONAL NOTES
 1. mealScraper.py scrapes the meal summaries for every date
-2. foodCodeMapper.R merges the food descriptions with the super tracker CSV file in order to obtain food codes
+2. foodCodeMapper.R merges the food descriptions with the super tracker CSV file in order to obtain food codes and portion codes